SPI1: Function

 PU.1 is an essential regulator of the pro-fibrotic system.
-In fibrotic conditions, PU.1 expression is perturbed in fibrotic diseases, resulting in upregulation of fibrosis-associated genes sets in fibroblasts.
-Disruption of PU.1 in fibrotic fibroblasts leads to them returning into their resting state from pro-fibrotic fibroblasts.
-PU.1 is seen to be highly expressed in extracellular matrix producing-fibrotic fibroblasts while it is downregulated in inflammatory/ ECM degrading and resting fibroblasts.
-The majority of the cells expressing PU.1 in fibrotic conditions remain to be fibroblasts with a few infiltrating lymphocytes.
-PU.1 induces the polarization of resting and inflammatory fibroblasts into fibrotic fibroblasts.
+In fibrotic conditions, PU.1 expression is perturbed, resulting in upregulation of fibrosis-associated genes in fibroblasts.
+Disruption of PU.1 in pro-fibrotic fibroblasts leads to them returning into their resting state.
+PU.1 is seen to be highly expressed in extracellular matrix-producing pro-fibrotic fibroblasts while it is downregulated in inflammatory/ ECM-degrading and resting fibroblasts.
+The majority of the cells expressing PU.1 in fibrotic conditions are fibroblasts with a few infiltrating lymphocytes.
+PU.1 induces the polarization of resting and inflammatory fibroblasts into pro-fibrotic fibroblasts.

 Structure

 The ETS domain is the DNA-binding module of PU.1 and other ETS-family transcription factors.

 Interactions

 SPI1 has been shown to interact with: